Food swamp: Race and ethnicity

 In 2011, fast food access was assessed and it was found that fast-food restaurants are more likely to be located in areas with higher concentrations of ethnic minorities than whites in the United States.
 Racial-ethnic minorities have been shown to more frequently reside near unhealthy fast-food retailers than others.
 A survey study in 2020 found that non-Hispanic Black Americans are more likely to report living in a food swamp than other ethnic groups.

 Obesity rates have been found to be higher among African American and Latino populations compared to white populations, reflecting racial disparities in health outcomes.
 In Baltimore, Maryland, researchers found that young African Americans girls who were determined to be living in food swamps ate more snack foods and desserts than those who did not live in areas not categorized as food swamps, increasing their risk for obesity.

 Socioeconomic status

 Generally, differential barriers faced by low-income communities are mentioned as important influences on food swamp characterization.
 A 2017 study based on cross-sectional data from the 2009 United States Department of Agriculture suggested that food swamps can exist across communities with varying socioeconomic circumstances.
 However, the study also indicated that food swamps are more likely to be prevalent in counties with uneven distributions of income.
-In 2019, a study in Edmonton, Canada also suggested low-income groups are have been found to more likely live in areas that have an abundance of unhealthy fast-food options.
+In 2019, a study in Edmonton, Canada also suggested low-income groups have been found to more likely live in areas that have an abundance of unhealthy fast-food options.
 The results observed across various locations suggest that further investigation is needed to clarify the correlation between socioeconomic status and the prevalence of food swamps.